86of 100

 Floyd is 79% natural land cover (31% forest, plus open and brushy areas) across its 0.46 sq mi, home to about 449 people.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Floyd County reports about 402 Lyme cases per 100,000 people a year, the 9th-highest of 1378 South counties.
+Floyd County reports about 402 Lyme cases per 100,000 people a year, in the top 2% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Floyd's daily score can climb when the weather and season allow.

 Tick control in Floyd, VA